-Is our life simple enough that we can live a healthy, peaceful, and plentiful life despite political, social, environmental changes that cause disruption to our community?
+Our life was complicated in the wrong ways.
+It was not simple enough to allow us to live a healthy, peaceful, and plentiful life despite political, social, environmental changes that cause disruption to our community.

-So we’ve been deeply examining our own life.
+So since 2005, we’ve been on a journey of deeply examining our own life.

 - How do we live?